Coast Inn of the North

 Things We Love to Do in Prince George

-We don’t just work here, we live and play here, too.
-These are some of our favourite spots you won’t want to miss while you’re in town.
-We’ve highlighted a few well-known attractions as well as a couple of local gems you may not have heard about, but we think are well worth a visit.
-Need more hints about where to go and what to do?
+We don’t just work here; we live and play here, too.
+These are some of our favourite spots you won’t want to miss while you’re staying at our hotel in Prince George, BC.
+We’ve highlighted a few well-known attractions as well as a couple of local gems you may not have heard about, but we think they are well worth a visit.
+Need more hints about where to go and what to do in Prince George, BC?
 Just ask!
 We’d love to give you the inside scoop.

 Explore the Traditional Territory